| Rip

 you download the playlist to your player, you

+download the tracks on the playlist, too.
 Speed up your transfers.
 Getting files to your

 player can be excruciatingly slow, especially